Juicy Lucy Burgers

 Ground beef burgers, stuffed with sharp cheddar cheese, are the perfect compliment to a summertime celebration.
 These Juicy Lucy Burgers are a showstopper, whether you’re hosting folks for a barbecue or want to avoid the heat indoors.

-I first learned of the Juicy Lucy years ago from my friend Doniree.
-And I’ve been intrigued by them ever since… even though they give me mixed feelings.
+I first learned of the Juicy Lucy years ago from my friend Doniree, who spent a large portion of her teenage years in the Twin Cities.
+I’ve been intrigued by them ever since… even though I have mixed feelings about the name.

-As some of y’all know, I have a dog.
-Her name is Lucy.
-And I want to take the time out here to state that the name of these burgers bothers me because I don’t like thinking about my dog as I eat a burger.
+As some of y’all know, we had a dog named Lucy for years.
+And I want to say that the name of these burgers bothers me because I don’t like thinking about my dog as I eat a burger.

-She, however, really wanted a burger, unperturbed by its name and sat at my feet as we wolfed down these burgers last week.
+She, however, really wanted a burger, and was unperturbed by its name.
+In fact, she sat at my feet as we wolfed down these burgers when I initially developed their recipe in 2015.

 join our party!